 Termite baiting does not involve any broadcast chemicals, doesn’t mean drilling into any floorboards, foundations or walls, and will absolutely eliminate a termite colony if the correct procedures are followed.

-We use the original Sentricon bait which is a highly advanced, scientifically proven, commercially tried and tested product that will eliminate the whole subterranean colony of termites in a non-invasive and environmentally responsible manner.
-The Sentricon bait is non-poisonous to mammals so won’t harm your family or pets, it has even won a Presidential Green Chemistry Award in 2000 and is used to protect such sites as the White House and the Statue Of Liberty
+We use the original Xterm bait which is a highly advanced, scientifically proven, commercially tried and tested product that will eliminate the whole subterranean colony of termites in a non-invasive and environmentally responsible manner.
+The Xterm bait is non-poisonous to mammals so won’t harm your family or pets.

 There are 3 steps involved with termite baiting that Pest Assassins Pest Control follows:

 The bait Pest Assassins Pest Control uses in its bait stations is the world’s original . . . not a generic.
 It’s not only a concentrated form of cellulose, but it has been designed to have a very soft, palatable texture to it that is even more appealing to termites than cellulose derived from wood sources as it is mixed with water (which is the other main required nutrient of termites).

 Once termites consume this bait, they leave a chemically scented trail that leads other termites to the bait station and this process continues until all members of a colony are eliminated.
 Make no mistake, bait stations WILL eliminate a termite colony as long as the correct procedures are followed and as a point of interest, Pest Assassins Pest Control directors have successfully managed over 10,000 of this type of termite elimination procedure.